The Prescription Drug Cost Crisis Hitting Texas Seniors

 4. The "Donut Hole" Problem (Before 2025)

 Prior to 2025, Medicare Part D had a coverage gap (the "donut hole") where beneficiaries paid up to 25% of costs after reaching the initial coverage limit—with no out-of-pocket maximum.
 Seniors with high drug costs could spend $10,000+ per year out-of-pocket.
+The 2025 redesign eliminated the donut hole entirely, and that protection carries into 2026.

-1. $2,000 Out-of-Pocket Cap (The Big One)
+1. $2,100 Out-of-Pocket Cap (The Big One)

 Real Example: Cancer Treatment